-- " 103 site visits conducted in the project area to inform businesses about available resources (also accounted toward Displacement Avoidance Plan accomplishments) - " 40 businesses provided free consulting services during open office hours with 4th Sector Innovations. - " 4 business teams graduated from the newly launched incubator program. - " Opened the Beyond Cowork business center and Lightspeed Makerspace.
+- " 538 site visits conducted in the project area to inform businesses about available resources (also counted toward Displacement Avoidance Plan accomplishments) - " 120 webinars offered in English and Spanish on small business relevant topics, such as how to start a small business, the rise of online ordering, customer service, content marketing, and best hiring practices - " More than 90 businesses provided free consulting services during open office hours with 4th Sector Innovations. - " 12 business teams graduated from the incubator program. - " 8 business teams graduated from the accelerator program. - " Opened the Beyond Cowork business center and Lightspeed Makerspace

-- " Reconfigured Beyond Cowork business center to be compliant with county public health guidelines. - " Moved incubator program online and modified curriculum to address business solutions to COVID-19..
+- " 75 businesses provided targeted technical assistance to address challenges relating to the pandemic. - " Reconfigured Beyond Cowork business center to be compliant with county public health guidelines - " Moved incubator program online and modified curriculum to address business solutions to COVID-19.